 Daily Lunch Program

-Saint Peter’s hosts a daily lunch program (Monday to Friday) in our kitchen and Smith Fellowship Room.
-The Phoenixville Ecumenical Lunch Program consists of several churches and groups who individually prepare lunches for approximately 50 individuals who would otherwise not have nourishment.
+Saint Peter’s hosts a daily lunch program, Monday through Friday, 11:30 AM – 1:00 PM in our kitchen and Smith Fellowship Room.
+The Phoenixville Ecumenical Lunch Program consists of several churches and groups who individually prepare hot lunches for individuals who would otherwise not have nourishment.
+All meals are provided at no cost to our guests and all are welcome.
+No registration required.

 The El Salvador Mission